MP Estate Planning UK

 Key aspects of legal compliance include:

-• Properly drafting the trust deed.
+• Properly drafting the trust deed with all necessary provisions, powers, and trustee appointments.

 divorce trust planning